Home » Recipes » Dessert Recipes » No Bake Cheesecake Cups

 2. In a medium mixing bowl, stir together the graham cracker crumbs, brown sugar, and melted butter until thoroughly combined.

-3. Press the cracker mixture evenly into bottom of each cup.
+3. Press the cracker mixture evenly into the bottom of each cup.

 1. In a separate large bowl, use an electric mixer at high speed to beat the cream cheese until smooth.

-2. Add the sweetened condensed milk and lemon juice and continue beating 4-5 minutes until the mixture is fluffy.
+2. Add the sweetened condensed milk, lemon juice, and vanilla.
+Continue beating 4-5 minutes until the mixture is fluffy.

 3. Stir in the whipped topping.